JohnChangUK/Payment-Choreography-Saga/README.md

 ### Implemented with
 - Spring Cloud Stream with Apache Kafka Binder
 - Spring WebFlux
-- Leveraging Netty's non-blocking model
+- Leveraging Netty's non-blocking server model

 Operations persising to the database have a dedicated, well-tuned thread pool as it can isolate blocking IO calls separately from the application.